Mohamed AE AbdelRahman1*, Salah A Tahoun2and Sayed M Arafat1

 The principal components for the sum-normalized bands were calculated using ILWIS software, to identify the eroded areas which could be retrieved from selected bands.
 Then generate a color composite for visual interpretation to help increasing the accuracy of classification.

 The overall spectral variability of bands 451 in red, green and blue (RGB), is presented in figure 5 for ETM image and figure 6 for ASTER image.
-Green vegetation was identified using the peak presented in the near infrared region.
+Green vegetation was identified using the peak presented in the near infrared region.< !-- The Modal -->

 Figure 5: Color composite of sum normalized Landsat image in 1984, Bands 451 in RGB, respectively.